-Bile salts help with the digestion of fats in our bodies.
-They also help us to absorb fat-soluble vitamins like A, D, E, and K.
+Bile salts help with the digestion of fats.
+They also help the body absorb fat-soluble vitamins, like vitamins A, D, E, and K.

 - aid digestion by breaking down fats